ECLARE: Efficient cross-planar learning for anisotropic resolution enhancement: Methods

-We now calculate the new positions and extents of pixels after interpolation with respect to the same coordinate system.
+We now calculate the new positions and extents of pixels after resampling with respect to the same coordinate system.
 Let the new spacing~(and pixel width) be $d$.
-After interpolation, the new image must have an integer number of pixels.
-With $N^\prime$ as the number of pixels after interpolation and $\lfloor \cdot \rceil$ as the rounding operator,
+After resampling, the new image must have an integer number of pixels.
+With $N^\prime$ as the number of pixels after resampling and $\lfloor \cdot \rceil$ as the rounding operator,